laravel/docs/horizon.md

 > {note} You should ensure that the value of `stopwaitsecs` is greater than the number of seconds consumed by your longest running job.
 Otherwise, Supervisor may kill the job before it is finished processing.

+> {note} On RHEL flavored operating systems, the directory is `/etc/supervisor/conf.d` and the file extension should be ini instead of conf.
+For example, `horizon.ini`.
+>
 <a name="starting-supervisor"></a>
 #### Starting Supervisor